 Monfort spent 25 years in the cattle business, primarily with his family’s company.
 In 1987, he was named president of Monfort of Colorado, Inc., a subsidiary of ConAgra, and in 1991 became president and CEO of ConAgra Red Meats.
 After retiring from ConAgra in 1995, he helped launch the Montera Cattle Company in 1996.

-Monfort has three children: daughter Dr. Lyndsey Grae M.D. and sons Walker and Sterling, who both work with him at the Colorado Rockies.
+Monfort has three children: daughter Dr. Lyndsey Grae M.D., eldest son Walker (wife Lauren) works in Rockies corporate partnerships and son Sterling in Rockies scouting operations.
 Dick currently resides in Denver with his wife Karen.